-We believe in diversity is strength and welcome students, projects and ideas to grow and transform our research and group culture.
+We believe in diversity is strength and welcome every student, project and idea to grow and transform our research and group culture.

-When polymer chains are grafted to a polymer backbone, a molecular polymer brush is formed.
+When polymer chains are grafted to a polymer backbone, a molecular brushes is formed.
 This polymer architecture is also referred to as a polymer bottlebrush.
-The close proximity of polymer chains within one brush molecule endow such molecular brushes with new properties that are distinctly different from linear polymer counterparts.
-In many ways, brush polymers are basically one giant polymer construct that comprises nanoscale dimensions.
-This nanoparticle character has prompted the increasing use of polymer brushes in the areas of polymer self-assembly, nanomedicine and template chemistry.
+The close proximity of polymer chains within one bottlebrush molecule endow such polymers with new properties that are distinctly different from linear polymer counterparts.
+In many ways, bottlebrush polymers are basically one giant polymer construct that comprises nanoscale dimensions.
+It is this nanoparticle character that has prompted the increasing use of polymer bottlebrushes in the areas of polymer self-assembly, nanomedicine and template chemistry.

 We are interested in adding new building blocks to the mix.
-Using molecular brushes in solution and bulk self-assembly achieves faster self-assembly kinetics and provides access to larger domain spacing.
+Using molecular bottlebrushes in solution and bulk self-assembly achieves faster self-assembly kinetics and provides access to larger domain spacing.
 This has led to the development of new surfactants or photonic coatings.
-We use brush building blocks that are compartmentalised into domains (e.g. block-type or core-shell).
+We use bottlebrush building blocks that are compartmentalised into domains (e.g. block-type or core-shell).

-At the same time, we used block-type brushes as a high molecular weight analogue to linear block copolymers and explored their self-assembly in emulsion droplets.
+At the same time, we used block-type brushes as a high molecular weight analogue to linear block copolymers and explored their self-assembly in emulsion droplets or solution.
 Again, we were able to generate stacked lamellae/discs, but this time in the shape of an ellipsoid.

 Selected references: